vkalinovski/-Basketball_foul_detection/README.md

 </div>

 <!-- ────────────────────────────────────────────────────────────────────────── -->
-# 🏀 Basketball Foul Detection  |  SlowFast ⚡ Video Classifier
+# 🏀 Basketball Foul Detection  |  ResNet ⚡ Video Classifier
 Detecting fouls in NBA games, one clip at a time — from **YouTube scraping** to **model deployment**.

 ---